 The construction of the wind turbine came about from conversations with a friend who lives around these parts and who was thinking about running training courses in making low cost environmental energy products.
 It seemed to me that many components necessary to build the turbine, designed by Tim Piggott, were ideally suited to be made on a CNC router.
 These included the moulds for making the stator and the alternator, the coil winder and of course the turbine blades themselves.
 Keen to get involved with possible training activities I decided that the only way to get to grips with the technology was to build one for my self.
-The manual has all the information needed to build the turbine but wood working and metal working skills are essential.
+The manual has all the information needed to build the turbine, but wood working and metal working skills are essential.

-The moulds for the stater and magnet disks were also also made on the CNC router.
+Moulds for the stater and magnet disks

-The stater and the magnet disks
+The stator and the magnet disks

 Setting up the infrastructure, wires battery and load controller

 This was physically quite demanding.
 Five, 1 metre deep, foundation holes were dug and filled with concrete, one for the tower to sit on, and four to anchor the guide wires to.
 Then a 40 meter trench had to be dug to take armoured cable to the load controller in the house.
 Two 12v batteries were housed in a box outside the house and also connected to the load controller.